utf8sjis/gensokanji-bot/README.md

 # gensokanji-bot

-This is the source code for a Twitter bot [元素の漢字bot (@gensokanji_bot)](https://twitter.com/gensokanji_bot) that tweets the Chinese names of elements.
+This is the [元素の漢字bot (@gensokanji_bot)](https://twitter.com/gensokanji_bot) a Twitter bot that regularly tweets the Chinese names of elements and trivia.
+This bot runs on GitHub Actions (scheduled workflows).

-This bot runs for free on render + supabase + cron-job.org.
-It was migrated from Heroku's free plan (now a thing of the past).
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Exception:** Content in `resources/tweet_content/` (including `tweets.yml` and all images) is excluded from the MIT License and remains copyrighted by the author.
+Unauthorized use, reproduction, or distribution of this content is prohibited.